 I guided 2 sisters, friends of mine from Slovenia, from Reykjavík all the way to Jökulsárlón glacial lagoon in freezing November temperatures.

-A couple of years ago very few people visited Iceland wintertime, so there are almost no people in my photos.
+A couple of years ago very few people visited Iceland in wintertime, so there are almost no people in my photos.
 In only a couple of places, we saw a couple of people.
 How things have changed in Iceland in only a few years.
-Now visitors have started flocking to Iceland in wintertime to enjoy the Northern Lights, the ice caves, and the snow.
+Now visitors have started flocking to Iceland in the wintertime to enjoy the Northern Lights, the ice caves, and the snow.

 Now let me show you what a winter visit to the south coast of Iceland might be like: